auth0/docs/articles/applications/index.md

 Auth0 categorizes applications in three ways:

-* Registered Auth0 application type: To add authentication to your application, you must first register it with Auth0 and select an application type.
+* Auth0 application type: To add authentication to your application, you must first register it with Auth0 and select an application type.
-* Public versus Private
+* Public versus Confidential
 * First-party versus Third-party